djriver4/n8n-make-converter/docs/architecture/architecture.md

 - Efficient handling of expressions through caching
 - Performance logging for identifying bottlenecks
 - Lazy loading of plugins and mappings

+## Recent Architectural Improvements

+The n8n-Make Converter has undergone several architectural improvements to enhance stability, maintainability, and functionality:

+### 1. Enhanced Expression Evaluation

+The Expression Evaluator has been strengthened with:

+- Improved string concatenation handling for URL construction and dynamic content
+- More robust variable replacement in expressions
+- Better handling of edge cases and malformed expressions
+- Enhanced type coercion for mixed-type operations
+- Fallback mechanisms for complex expressions

+### 2. Null Safety Enhancements

+Implemented throughout the codebase:

+- Optional chaining for accessing potentially undefined properties
+- Null coalescence for providing default values
+- Defensive programming with explicit null checks
+- Type guards to ensure type safety

+### 3. Advanced Error Handling

+Error handling has been improved with:

+- More detailed error messages providing context about the failure
+- Hierarchical error classification for better debugging
+- Safe error recovery to prevent cascading failures
+- Comprehensive logging of errors with relevant context

+### 4. Test Coverage Expansion

+The test infrastructure has been enhanced with:

+- End-to-end tests for complete workflow conversions
+- Unit tests for individual components
+- Integration tests for component interactions
+- Stress tests for performance evaluation
+- Mock databases for consistent testing

+### 5. Code Modularity Improvements

+Several refactorings have improved the modularity:

+- Better separation of concerns between components
+- Reduced coupling between modules
+- More consistent interfaces between components
+- Enhanced documentation of component responsibilities

 ## Future Architecture